Matt1270/consultDash/README.md

 `http://mausberrycircuits.com/pages/car-setup`

-Open Menu > Preferences > Default applications for LXSession

-Add these two entries to Autostart
+Open Menu > Preferences > Default applications for LXSession Add these two entries to Autostart

+The first one will start the nodejs server after final bootup.
-`@/home/pi/consultDash/startScript.sh`
+1. `@/home/pi/consultDash/startScript.sh`

+The second will start the chromium kiosk for us to be able to show the goodness automatically.
-`@chromium-browser —kiosk --incognito file:///home/pi/consultDash/re-direct-page.html`
+2. `@chromium-browser —kiosk --incognito file:///home/pi/consultDash/re-direct-page.html`

 ### Related guides